piskvorky/smart_open/MIGRATING_FROM_OLDER_VERSIONS.rst

 Migrating to the new dependency management subsystem
 ====================================================

-Version 3.0.0 introduced a backwards-incompatible installation method with regards to the cloud dependencies.
-If you want to maintain backwards compatibility (installing all dependencies) install this package via ``smart_open[all]`` now and once the change is made you should not have any issues.
-If all you care about is AWS dependencies for example you can install via ``smart_open[s3]`` and once the dependency change is made you will simply drop the unwanted dependencies.
-You can read more about the motivations `here <https://github.com/RaRe-Technologies/smart_open/issues/443>`_
+Smart_open has grown over the years to cover a lot of different storages, each with a different set of library dependencies.
+Not everybody needs *all* of them, so to make each smart_open installation leaner and faster, version 3.0.0 introduced a new, backward-incompatible installation method:

+* smart_open < 3.0.0: All dependencies were installed by default.
+No way to select just a subset during installation.
+* smart_open >= 3.0.0: No dependencies installed by default.
+Install the ones you need with e.g. ``pip install smart_open[s3]`` (only AWS), or ``smart_open[all]`` (install everything = same behaviour as < 3.0.0; use this for backward compatibility).

+You can read more about the motivation and internal discussions for this change  `here <https://github.com/RaRe-Technologies/smart_open/issues/443>`_

 Migrating to the new ``open`` function
 ======================================